zeekus/textfiles/puppet_firewalld_howto_multiple_zones.md

-# You can use Yaml to manage multiple zones.
+# You can use Yaml to manage multiple zones, but the firewalld configuration has some limitions.

+*Limitation: it seems you can't put multiple zones in the 'firewalld::services' area.
+But, 'rich_rules' can provide a work around.

-*last updated 11/18/2020*
+*last updated 11/30/2020*

 It is a bit tricky.